GKPr0/Formula-Student-Telemetry/DocsMake/source/user/canSettings.rst

 .. note::
     | In the current version of the application user cannot change the name, unit nor position or widget in which the variable will be displayed.
-    | If necessary, these properties can be modified directly in the configuration application file.
+    | If necessary, these properties can be modified directly in the configuration file.